Sectional title ownership is the separate ownership of units or sections within an existing property / complex, or new development.

 In England and Wales sectional title is known as commonhold.
 In Australia the term is strata title, whereas in Canada and the USA, it’s known as condominium.

-It is a form of freehold title, and video unpacks just how freehold ownership differs.
+It is a form of freehold title, and this video unpacks how freehold ownership differs.

 When one buys into such a scheme, one purchases a section or sections of the development and an undivided share of the common property.
-These are collectively known as units.
+(Collectively these parts are known as units.)
 A section is (usually) owned up to the middle (centre) lines of the outside walls, the floor and the ceiling.

 Management